By Crystal Vase

 We're "not allowed" to compete with our "dangerous" message of free market capitalism and individual liberty and the micro-optimizations that encourages because it discourages dependence on the state while lowering GDP.
 But we argue GDP only matters during war time, and that it's PP, Personal Productivity, that matters the rest of the time.
 GDP is actually a negative indicator, it only goes up with national debt.
 They are married to one another.
 If you read our articles then you know why.

-In fact we doubt we'll hear anything at all from Saskatchewan Publishers Group, unless we keep asking for some response which of course leads nowhere.
+In fact we doubt we'll hear anything at all from the Publisher community, unless we keep asking for some response which of course leads nowhere.
 Not even the mundane dignity of acknowledgement.
 These days, it's just more convenient for potential partners to "vanish" rather than show courtesy to the proletariat.
+Paying customer?
+Doesn't matter...not right kind of customer.

 We're trying to help people achieve personal production again.
 The state wants you to be a slave in a gilded cage so of course Verboten is the enemy.
 That narrative sells.
 Baby face or Villain, it doesn't really matter as long as there's a coherent story.
 Something for people to care about.
 Stories are about values, people remember values because they self identify.
 A story with shared values becomes an outlet for our own broader experiences.

-So let me introduce our new content stream, One vs The Other.
-It's in this stream, that our most controversial items will appear where they can be paired against alternative pieces designed to broaden the discussion without undermining any particular view.
+So let me introduce our new content stream.
+It's in this stream, that our most controversial items will appear where they can be compared with alternative pieces designed to broaden the discussion without undermining any particular view.
 By doing this we will fight off the haters and remain open minded without diluting our core message.
 And we'll appeal to alternative modes of thought we may not entirely agree with.
 Verboten is a discussion, we have our agenda, advocating free market exchange and that isn't gonna change; but a publishing house has a responsibility to meet the contemporary market half way.